 Preview: Curzon Ashton v Harriers

-The weather forecast for tomorrow afternoon suggests that it will be mostly cloudy with a temperature of 21°C and no chance of rain.
+The weather for tomorrow is forecast to be cool and cloudy with a temperature around 2°C and a 20% chance of rain or snow.